Azure/aks-engine/docs/community/developer-guide.md

 debugging support.
 You can read more about VS Code integration with Delve [here](https://github.com/Microsoft/vscode-go/wiki/Debugging-Go-code-using-VS-Code).

-Make sure you have the `aks-engine` code checked out to the appropriate location in your `$GOPATH` and open that directory in VS Code.
+Open the directory that you checked out the `aks-engine` repo to in VS Code.

 ##### Debugging Tests